mikeizbicki/lab-networking/README.md

 > **Note:**
 > Some web browsers may not render your `index.html` file properly because your web server above does not send the proper HTTP headers stating that the document is HTML and not plain text.
-> You can get it to render correctly by using the following variation:
+> You can get it to render correctly by using the following variation of the `netcat` command in your script:
 > ```
-> netcat -q1 -l localhost $UID <<EOF
+> netcat -q1 -l 0.0.0.0 $UID <<EOF
 > HTTP/1.1 200 OK
 > Content-Type: text/html
 >